cloudforet-io/api-doc/notification/v1/notification.md

 > **POST** /notification/v1/notifications
 >

-> Creates a new Notification.Notification is
+> Creates a new Notification.A notification is a definition of an event to be delivered to the user.When a notification is created, it is propagated through the channel of the project to which the notification belongs,and if an internal channel or user channel is set, the notification is also propagated to the user.

 | Type | Message |
 | :--- | :--- |